changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-reliable-actors-notes-on-actor-type-serialization.md

 <properties
-   pageTitle="Reliable Actors のアクター型のシリアル化に関する留意事項 | Microsoft Azure"
-   description="Service Fabric Reliable Actors の状態とインターフェイスを定義する場合に使用できるシリアル化可能なクラスを定義するための基本的な要件について説明します。" services="service-fabric"
-   documentationCenter=".net"
-   authors="vturecek"
+   pageTitle="Reliable Actors notes on actor type serialization | Microsoft Azure" description="Discusses basic requirements for defining serializable classes that can be used to define Service Fabric Reliable Actors states and interfaces" services="service-fabric" documentationCenter=".net" authors="vturecek"